TeoLeoGit/WeComeInPeace-18CQGameDev/README.md

 # WeComeInPeace-18CQGameDev
-2D Run and gun game I learned from the course.
+2D Run and gun game that I made based on what I learned from the course.